 Types Of Small Business Loans

 A term loan is an installment loan that generally offers an affordable fixed interest rate, assuming you have good or excellent credit.
-Borrowers with low credit scores may qualify, but the interest rate will be higher.
+Borrowers with bad credit scores may qualify, but the interest rate will be higher, and lenders may not offer as much capital.

 Short Term Loans

-Short-term loans behave like term loans and have more brief repayment periods.
-However, they’re usually for smaller amounts and come with slightly higher interest rates.
+Short-term loans have a similar structure as term loans but have briefer repayment periods.
+However, these loans usually have smaller principals and come with slightly higher interest rates.
 Still, you can save on interest, considering you’ll pay off the loan faster than you would if you had a traditional term loan product.

 A business line of credit operates like a credit card.
 You’ll get access to a pool of cash that you can pull from on an as-needed basis during what’s referred to as the draw period.
-Most lenders also require interest-only payments during the draw period.
-And when it ends, the remaining amount that’s owed is converted to a loan that’s payable in monthly installments that could fluctuate over time since the interest rate is usually variable on business lines of credit.
+You can make interest-only payments during the draw period.
+And when it ends, the remaining amount that’s owed is converted to a loan that’s payable in monthly installments that could fluctuate over time since business credit lines usually have variable interest rates.
+You can continuously draw from your credit limit as long as you repay it, making it a more consistent funding source than business loans.
+You don’t have to reapply each time you fully pay off the credit balance, but you will have to reapply each time you repay a loan.

-SBA Loans are government-backed loan products between $500 and $5.5 million with affordable interest rates.
-However, they often require loads of paperwork, and the application process for some SBA loan products can be lengthy.
+SBA Loans are government-backed loan products that have steeper requirements but lower interest rates.
+SBA-backed loans often require loads of paperwork, and the application process for some SBA loan products can be lengthy.
+It can take over a month to receive funding through an SBA loan, even though you could get financing from other options within days.
 Contrary to popular belief, these loans are not available directly through the U.S. Small Business Administration.
-Instead, you’ll work directly with an SBA-approved lender to secure funding.
+Instead, you’ll work directly with an SBA-approved lender like ROK Financial to secure funding for your business.
+ROK Financial can help you get an SBA loan between $50,000 to $300,000 with a 10-25 year term.
+While ROK Financial offers same-day funding on many of its loan offers, that opportunity does not extend to SBA loans due to the nature of the application process.

 Business Credit Cards